ibukuntolulope/Portfolio-Projects/SQL/NHS A&E + GP opioid prescribing/README.md

 Use the Table Data Import Wizard in MySQL Workbench to load your combined CSV into ae_waiting_times.

 ### Step 5 - Get the prescribing data
 Download the April 2023 EPD file from the [NHS BSA Open Data Portal](https://opendata.nhsbsa.net/dataset/english-prescribing-data-epd).
 The file has 17 million rows so run `python/filter_opioids.py` first to pull out only the opioid rows (BNF code starting with 0407010).
-Then run `python/clean_opioids.py` and `python/load_opioids.py` to load it into MySQL.
+The raw file has 17 million rows so the loading process took a few attempts.
+First run `python/filter_opioids.py` to extract only opioid rows (around 408,000 rows).
+Then run `python/clean_opioids.py` to fix line endings.
+Finally use `python/load_opioids_v3.py` to load the data into MySQL in batches of 5,000 rows.
+Note: LOAD DATA INFILE and the MySQL Table Data Import Wizard both timed out on this file, so the Python batch insert approach in load_opioids_v3.py is the reliable method.

 ### Step 6 - Run the queries
 Work through the SQL files in the sql folder in order.